The same year, the route was extended to Menomonie from Red Cedar Junction.

-It was completed to Chippewa Falls by 1883, but never was extended north.
+The route was completed to Chippewa Falls by 1883, but never was extended north to Superior.
 It was purchased by Milwaukee Road.

-The line was abandoned again.
-This time, Wisconsin turned it into a trail, and by 2004 the trail was complete to Eau Claire.
+In the 1980s, Wisconsin turned it into a trail, and by 2004 the trail was complete to Eau Claire.
+The Red Cedar branch is also used as a trail.

 This bridge contains a mishmash of structures, with the two main truss spans appearing to be relocated from elsewhere.